Butternut Large | Pumpkin Seed

 Produces blocky ended fruit on a manageable vine

-Large open pollinated Butternut Average time to maturity is 16 – 19 weeks.
-A large blocky measuring 20 x 12cm.
-Mustard yellow skin with bright orange flesh and a delicious flavour.
+Large open pollinated.
+Butternut Large has mustard yellow skin with bright orange flesh and a delicious flavour

 SCIENTIFIC NAME: Cucurbita moschata